superchris/codemash-2024/index.md

 - HTTP is stateless, our applications have state
 - With server-side MVC we had a place for our state
 - Now it lives in (at least) two places..
+  - And it's our job to keep it in sync(ish)

 ---